misa-dd/service-template/README.md

 ### 2. Install Deployment Tools

 Install tools required to deploy to a local Kubernetes cluster:
+  0. Make sure you are in `service-template` directory
   1. Install Terraform: `brew install terraform`
   2. Install Argo Rollouts:
      ```bash